HIPAA Compliance Checklist for 2025

 2. Zylo

 Zylo is a SaaS management platform that helps companies see and control all the software they use.
-It shows which apps are active, how employees use them, and where money is being spent.
-Zylo also tracks renewals and contracts, so nothing slips through the cracks.
-It’s a great choice for organizations that want to cut SaaS waste and manage vendors more effectively.
+It tracks which apps are active, how employees use them, and where money is being spent.
+A strong choice for organizations focused on cutting SaaS waste and managing vendor renewals effectively.

 Key Features